himanshugupta30062/Sahadhyayi/README.md

 ## Generating Sitemap and Pre-rendered Pages

-Run `npm run generate:sitemap` to rebuild `public/sitemap.xml` with all important URLs, including author and book pages.
+Run `npm run generate:sitemap` to rebuild `public/sitemap.xml` with all important URLs.
+If `VITE_SUPABASE_URL` and a service or anon key are available, the script pulls book and author data directly from Supabase before falling back to sample values.
 To create static HTML pages with meta tags for key routes, execute `npm run prerender`.
-The generated files are placed under `public/prerender` and copied to the final build so search engines can index them easily.
+It uses the same Supabase credentials to pre-render pages for each book and author under `public/prerender` so search engines can index the content on first load.

 ## Open Source Licenses & Compliance